 We all have that person on our list that makes it impossible to get them some generic accessory or knickknack.
 Unique or specialized interests don’t always offer outsiders easy and abundant gift ideas.
-Here at Hackbright we can’t help much with that uncle whose only passion is fly fishing, or your super minimalist, hobby-less roommate, but we do know a whole lot of incredible technical women.
-So we reached out to our network to find out what exactly women hackers are hoping to receive this holiday season.
+Here at Hackbright we can’t help much with that uncle whose only passion is fly fishing, or your super minimalist, hobby-less roommate, but we do know a whole lot of incredible technical women and other techies.
+So we reached out to our network to find out what exactly these programmers and hackers are hoping to receive this holiday season.
 Hopefully, their wish list will provide a little inspiration for anyone stumped by the girl geek on their list.
 (Or, feel free to indulge and just splurge on any of these ideas for yourself!)

 1. Computer Glasses

 Hannah Wright, founder of HR Partner, is personally hoping to find a set of Gunnar Intercept 24K Computer Glasses in her stocking ($79.99).
 “Not only are the Gunnar Intercept glasses made for high-resolution viewing, but they can also help prevent eye strain, making it much easier to stare at a computer for hours at a time,” she told Hackbright in an email.
-Several other women mentioned a generic desire for computer glasses too.
+Several other’s mentioned a generic desire for computer glasses too.

 2. Arduino Kit

 If the technical woman in your life is focused primarily on software for work, maybe she would enjoy toying around with something more hands on for fun in the New Year.
 Australian developer Judith Gammie certainly would.
 That’s why she’d love to get an Arduino kit this year.

 “As a developer, I spend my days deep in lines of code.
 I’ve always wanted to tinker with some hardware, which is why I’d love an Arduino kit,” she explained.
 “I could do some cool automation stuff with it, or even make a weird little musical instrument.”